IanMaguithi/Honeygaindockerlinux/README.md

 ## Docker Installation

-1. Install and setup Docker using the following [link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04?__cf_chl_managed_tk__=0q5JO5Q6D5hHeex7hKV5y.YuiSxw3IOqzoA2TcJKtfw-1643460564-0-gaNycGzNDD0) if you do not already have it installed in your machine.
+1. Install and setup Docker [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04?__cf_chl_managed_tk__=0q5JO5Q6D5hHeex7hKV5y.YuiSxw3IOqzoA2TcJKtfw-1643460564-0-gaNycGzNDD0) if you do not already have it installed in your machine.

 2. All information on how to use Honeygain with Docker can be found in this link [here](https://hub.docker.com/r/honeygain/honeygain).